Davsan88/guidesAndNotes/aws_practitioner.md

 ### CDK (Cloud Development Kit)
 The AWS Cloud Development Kit (CDK) is an open-source software development framework that allows you to define cloud infrastructure using familiar programming languages.

+### AWS Toolkit for VSCode
+The AWS Toolkit for Visual Studio Code (VSCode) is an extension that integrates AWS services with the VSCode IDE, providing tools to create, debug, and deploy applications on AWS.